 Here is something that most furniture shoppers do not seem to realize: a brand store is not necessarily owned by the manufacturer of the brand.
 For instance, Ashley Home Stores are independent franchises, and not owned by Ashley Furniture itself; they will carry Ashley furniture exclusively.
 A dissatisfied customer is often actually dissatisfied with how that particular franchised store handles her order, and not the furniture itself.

 Dissatisfaction with custom furniture orders may also lead to negative reviews, but again it is the retail operation which did not do their job well.
 They either messed up the order or did not bother to properly inform the customer.
 This often happens with upholstered furniture where the customer may unknowingly order a fabric that is no longer available.
 It is the job of the furniture store to inform the customer about the availability of upholstery fabrics, or finishes in the case of case goods.

-Whose Fault is it When the Furniture Arrives Damaged?
+When the Furniture Arrives Damaged

 Sometimes the much-awaited furniture arrives in a damaged state.
 Anyone would be upset when this happens.
 This may well be the fault of the delivery people who damaged the furniture in loading or unloading.
 It is also possible that the furniture was damaged in transit from the manufacturing site.
 There is a possibility of this happening especially if it was made overseas and shipped from there.

 What Does it Mean When There is Bad Furniture from Reputable Manufacturers